Efficient Quantum Circuits based on the Quantum Natural Gradient: Results

 Here, the results are shown for the critical Ising chain perturbed by a longitudinal field.
 The corresponding Hamiltonian is given in Eq.~\eqref{eq:H_I}, with~$\lambda^Z=1,\lambda^X\neq 0$.
 In the scaling limit, the lattice model is described by the integrable $E_8$ field theory~\cite{Zamolodchikov1989}.
 However, since our interest is in finding the circuit parameters for transforming a high-energy state to the ground state of the non-integrable lattice model, the integrable characteristic of the continuum model is not relevant.
 The corresponding layer unitary~$U^l$~[Eq.~\eqref{eq:U_l}] is built out of a layer of $R_{\rm XX}$-s followed by a layer of~$R_{\rm Z}$ and a layer of~$R_{\rm X}$-s~[Fig.~\ref{fig:schematic}(top right)].

 Fig.~\ref{fig:TFI_h} shows the results for generating the ground state of the model for~$\lambda^Z=1.0$,~$\lambda^X=0.06$.
-In contrast to the critical Ising chain~(Fig.~\ref{fig:TFI_gs}), the number of layers required to reach the desired fidelity to the target state is independent of the system-size~(top left panel).
-The corresponding overlap~$O_N(l)$, energy~$E_N(l)$ and the entanglement entropy~$S_N(l)$ are shown in the top right, bottom left and the bottom right panels.
+In contrast to the critical Ising chain~(Fig.~\ref{fig:TFI_gs}), the number of layers required to reach the desired fidelity to the target state is independent of the system-size~(left panel).
+The corresponding overlap~$O_N(l)$ and the energy~$E_N(l)$ are shown in the center and right panels.
 In contrast to the gapless case, the overlap and energy are monotonic with the layer index~$l$.
 This is likely a consequence of the spectral gap separating the ground state from the rest of the spectrum.
 The aforementioned gap enables the QNG-optimization to find a more optimal path towards the target state compared to the gapless case~(see also Fig.~\ref{fig:TFI_h_var}).
 Note that for small system-sizes, the variations are `less monotonic'.
 This is to be expected since the true gapped behavior is only apparent when the system-sizes are large enough compared to the correlation length~(see top right panel of Fig.~\ref{fig:TFI_h_var} for values for the latter).